vi-nib/Competitive_Programming/README.md

 1. UVa Problems

-Two files for each problem.
-One file is the problem description and the second file is the solution.
-Question files are named "Year and or Problem Number - Problem Title.pdf".
-Solution files are named "Year and or Problem Number - Problem Title.cpp".
+Solution files are named "_Year and or Problem Number_ - _Problem Title_.cpp".
+Question files are named "_Year and or Problem Number_ - _Problem Title_.pdf".

 2. Canadian Computing Competition (CCC) Problems (Found in DMOJ Folder)

-Solution files are named "CCC Year Problem Number.cpp".
-Question files contain all of the questions for a specific year and are named "CCC Year Problems.pdf".
+Solution files are named "CCC _Year_ _Problem Number_.cpp".
+Question files contain all of the questions for a specific year and are named "CCC _Year_ Problems.pdf".

 3. Problems from Other Contests (Found in DMOJ Folder)

-Solution files are named in the format "Contest Name Problem Number.cpp".
+Solution files are named in the format "_Contest Name Problem Number_.cpp".
 Question files are named in the format "_Contest Name Problem Number_ Problem.pdf".